Classroom learning about cryptocurrency and bitcoin

 As of December 2023, Ether (ETH), which is a cryptocurrency of the Ethereum blockchain platform, has the second-highest value after Bitcoin.
 Ethereum distinguishes itself from Bitcoin because it is a programmable blockchain with much more flexibility.
 The platform offers a marketplace for developers and other merchants to conduct business theoretically fraud-free.
 It is important to note that the supply of Ether is limited to how much can be made a year.
 As for Bitcoin, there is a limit on how much can be created in total in its entire lifespan (hence why Bitcoin is often compared to Gold due to its total limited scarcity).

 Another popular altcoin is Dogecoin (DOGE).
 The creators of the digital currency were initially creating a fun coin that would appeal to more people than Bitcoin, as its theme was adopted from a dog meme.
 When Tesla CEO Elon Musk tweeted that Dogecoin was his favorite coin, it gained popularity and has since become an actively traded crypto.
 The coin’s value was initially worth fractions of a penny, before skyrocketing to nearly $1.
-Keep in mind its creators only made it as a joke, which was never to be taken seriously.
+Remember that its creators only made it as a joke, which was never to be taken seriously.
 Compared to Ethereum and Bitcoin, there is no limit on how many Dogecoins can be created.

 Note that these altcoins are mostly built on the original idea of blockchain technology.
 Every coin has been altered and improved with enhanced features to make it function better than Bitcoin.